VaniDevi says that yoga saved her life.

-VaniDevi recently completed her 300 hour yoga teacher training at Blue Osa, and her story of why she started practicing yoga is truly inspirational.
+And her story of why she started practicing yoga is genuinely inspirational.

-As she puts it, “I am so grateful I found yoga, it really saved me and gave me my life back.”
+“I am so grateful I found yoga.
+Yoga saved me and gave me my life back.”

 How Yoga Saved My Life!
 An Interview With VaniDevi